Hunt: Showdown: Critical reception

-The game received generally positive reviews upon release according to review aggregator Metacritic.
-Critics praised the game for its innovative gameplay loop and noted that the game offered a very unique experience when compared with other multiplayer games on the market, though some critics were disappointed by the game's lack of content at launch.
+The game received "generally-favorable reviews" upon release according to review-aggregator website Metacritic.
+Critics praised the game for its innovative gameplay-loop and noted that the game offered a unique experience when compared with other multiplayer games on the market, though some critics were disappointed by the game's lack of content at launch.

-VG247 praised the unpredictability of Hunt, writing that it " I know where enemies are likely to come from, and what they’re likely to do, and yet every game seems to throw something surprising up... because it simply provides such a broad canvas for imaginative gambits by players."
-Eurogamer liked the feeling of dread that Hunt created, saying that, "I'm not sure I've played a multiplayer game that breeds such tension since Rainbow Six: Siege."
-PCGamesN's Benjamin Griffin felt that sound design helped the gameplay be more tense "Flocks of crows, creaking boardwalks, and maimed horses wailing on the ground all signal your presence, while inside, jangling chains and crunching glass are to be avoided."
-Anthony McGlynn of PC Gamer enjoyed Hunt's twist on the battle royale genre, feeling that the game's focus "about escaping, not killing everyone—is simple but deeply effective".
+VG247 praised the unpredictability of Hunt, writing that it "I know where enemies are likely to come from, and what they’re likely to do, and yet every game seems to throw something surprising up...because it simply provides such a broad canvas for imaginative gambits by players".
+Eurogamer liked the feeling of dread that Hunt created, saying that, "I'm not sure I've played a multiplayer game that breeds such tension since Rainbow Six: Siege".
+PCGamesN's Benjamin Griffin felt that sound design helped the gameplay be more tense "Flocks of crows, creaking boardwalks, and maimed horses wailing on the ground all signal your presence, while inside, jangling chains and crunching glass are to be avoided".
+Anthony McGlynn of PC Gamer enjoyed Hunt's twist on the battle royale genre, feeling that the game's focus "about escaping, not killing everyone - is simple but deeply effective".
 However he criticized the limited number of maps and weapons as making the game feel repetitive past a certain point.

 Accolades

-The game was nominated for "Best Sound Design for an Indie Game" at the 18th Annual G.A.N.G.
+The game was nominated for "Best Sound-Design for an Indie-Game" at the 18th Annual G.A.N.G.
 Awards.